MiguelMaheha/CNYT/complex_calculator/README.md

 # CNYT Complex Calculator
 This library offers functions to work with Complex Numbers in Python.

+Complex numbers are modelled as tuples.
+So if you want to pass a complex number 6 + 3i to a method you should pass it as (6, 3)

 They enable the client to perform the following operations
 1. Addition
 2. Substraction